Pherpher089-zz/Lambda-Notes/Career-Development/Bios.md

 ## Git Hub Bio

 Hybrid Game Programmer/Full Stack Web Developer.
 My satisfaction comes from making things work with my Skills in Unity/C# and the W3 Stack.

+## Game Dev Portfolio Bio

+Lead Programmer, Verludo Games.

+Well rounded game developer with a primary focus in gameplay programming and game program architecture.

+The majority of my programming experience is in Unity and C# though I can also write in C++, Javascript, and Python and am familiar with OOP and common game programming patterns.
+My preference is to work in 3D so I have built strong 3D math skills but my true love is creating characters, their controllers the cameras that follow them.

+It is worth noting that I am also a 3D artist with the ability to UV, Texture and Material, Rig, and Animate.
+I worked on these skills early on before I decided programming was what I wanted to specialize in.

+I am a part-time student at Moorpark College working my AA in Game Design and then BS in computer science.
+I plan on taking school slow due to expense as well as granting more time to build my production skills in game development.